tomhrr/cosh/doc/all.md

     "asdfqwer"

 `++` also works for lists and hashes.
-It can also be used to make a single generator using two other generators as input.
+It can also be used to make a single generator out of two other input generators.

 `chomp` removes the final newline from the end of a string, if the string ends in a newline: